groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-PowerPoint Template (.pot) represents Microsoft PowerPoint template files created by PowerPoint 97-2003 versions.
+Represents a PowerPoint Template (.pot), which represents Microsoft PowerPoint template files created by PowerPoint 97-2003 versions.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/presentation/pot